Safe and Efficient Social Navigation through Explainable Safety Regions Based on Topological Features: Related work

 To address this, topological data analysis (TDA) provides novel tools for examining complex data structures, making it possible to extract and interpret information about the underlying structure of navigational spaces.
 TDA techniques, such as persistent homology \cite{hatcher2005algebraic,carlsson2020topological,edelsbrunner2022computational}, have been applied to analyze spatial connectivity and the evolving structures within navigation environments \cite{TopMapsRobotNavg,ESTEVE2024101953,TopoNav}, offering a quantifiable approach to characterize spatial and behavioral patterns over time.
 Persistent entropy \cite{chintakunta2015entropy}, a summarization of persistent homology, quantifies the complexity of topological features over time, and is especially useful in scenarios where robots may need to navigate shared spaces while avoiding collisions and deadlocks to ensure safe and efficient navigations.

 Moreover, persistent entropy has demonstrated its effectiveness in a variety of other applications such as characterizing idiotypic immune networks \cite{rucco2016characterisation}, analyzing similarities in piecewise linear functions and time series \cite{rucco2017new}, and separating topological features from noise in Vietoris-Rips complexes \cite{atienza2019persistent}.
 These successful applications underscore its versatility and potential to provide robust insights across diverse domains.
+Due to its simplicity (providing a single scalar value at each time step making it computationally efficient while still capturing essential topological features), interpretability, stability \cite{atienza2020stability}, and proven success in other applications, as previously mentioned, make it an ideal choice for our work.

+To the best of our knowledge, there are no previous works that utilize TDA-based methods specifically for defining safety regions in robot navigation.
+We have reviewed the state of the art and found that TDA has indeed been explored in various aspects of robot navigation, particularly for characterizing interactions and spatial structures (e.g., \cite{garcia2015vision,islam2020framework,TopMapsRobotNavg,ESTEVE2024101953,TopoNav}).
+However, none of these works explicitly address the definition of safety regions using TDA.

 The integration of TDA into the analysis of robotic systems marks a step forward in developing explainable models for safe navigation.
 This approach allows us to detect, quantify, and analyze safety regions, focusing on spatial structures formed by robots in motion \cite{lum2013extracting}.
 By combining TDA with simulated environments, we contribute to the growing field of XAI for robotics by facilitating a more interpretable approach to parameter tuning within navigation models.
 This directly contributes to improving safety and reliability in socially aware robotic systems, offering the potential for broader applications in real-world, and human-centric environments \cite{hassija2024interpreting}.